United States Marine Corps Recruit Training: Week 4: Swim Week

-Week 5-Team Week/Interior Guard
+Week 5: Team Week/Interior Guard

 Recruits will continue building physically throughout this week, by performing log drills and strength and endurance courses.
 They are given the opportunity to have their first uniform fittings and receive haircuts.
 The week ends with their first Combat Fitness Test and a 5-kilometer hike.
 Team week gives recruits the opportunity to complete other jobs unsupervised by drill instructor and instead with other Marines.
 These tasks help to build a team atmosphere that will benefit later in recruit training as well as in each recruit's career.
 Team week is accompanied by lessons in interior guard.
-These classes teach recruits the importance of guard duties.
-An example of this would be fire watch.
+These classes teach recruits the importance of guard duties, such as fire watch.
 These lessons include fundamentals and tasks to be accomplished while on guard, along with consequences that can occur if duties are not completed accordingly.

 Week 6

 The week begins with the second of three Physical Fitness Tests.
 Recruits will learn to master the use of a bayonet, as well as complete the final pugil stick training.
-An inspection will be completed by a commander, and recruits will be given their first written exam on material they have learn thus far during recruit training.
+An inspection will be completed by a commander, and recruits will be given their first written exam on material they learned thus far during recruit training.
 Recruits will learn to master the guide and brake in order to safely lower themselves down the 60-foot rappel tower.
 Recruits will be issued uniforms; this is the first time that the uniforms they wear will say U.S Marine Corps.

 Phase 3

-Week 7-Grass Week
+Week 7: Grass Week

 Because MCRD San Diego is located in the center of a dense urban area and adjacent to San Diego International Airport, it is impractical to conduct rifle qualification and field training there.
 Instead, recruits are sent to the Edson Range at Marine Corps Base Camp Pendleton.
 This week is partly spent in a class setting to learn about marksmanship principles of the M16 rifle and how to shoot efficiently.
 When not in class, recruits are "snapping in," or practicing their firing positions.
 Recruits are taught how to shoot by a marksmanship instructor and must learn four positions: sitting, prone, kneeling, and standing.
 They spend nearly the entire week mastering these firing positions, learning to use the rifle combat optic (RCO) and being able to adjust to additional challenges such as weather.
 At the end of the week, recruits will complete an 8-kilometer hike.